neudesic/blue-whiskey/upgrade-aks.md

 # find out what nodepools a cluster has
 az aks nodepool list --resource-group <RESOURCE_GROUP>  --cluster-name <AKS_CLUSTER_NAME>

+# Do one of these two commands depending on if it is a new node pool or existing

 # Set max surge for a new node pool

 az aks nodepool add -n mynodepool -g <RESOURCE_GROUP> --cluster-name <AKS_CLUSTER_NAME> --max-surge 33%